 Website: Josie Wanders

-The time is perfect for a visit to Jordan in 2019.
+The time is perfect for a visit to Jordan.
 With things in the region now settling down, tourism is again on the increase in Jordan, but you want to get in quick before the world realises just what a little gem this country is.

 For a small country, it packs a big punch with its main drawcard being Petra, one of the 7 new wonders of the world.
 Walk in the footsteps of Indiana Jones in The Treasury made famous in the movies.
 While in Jordan you must also visit the desert, with an overnight stay in a Bedouin camp in the spectacular Wadi Rum.